emotion-io/akeneo-coding-standard/README.md

 Create a pull request to `master` branch.
 The changes will be merged after they pass code review.

 If an issue should be closed once a pull request is merged, it can be done automatically using Github issue references.
-Add "Closes #{issue number}" to description ([example](https://github.com/digitronas/akeneo-coding-standard/pull/5)).
-References should not appear in pull request title or any of its commits.
+To do that, follow [Github tutorial](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords). (here's an [example](https://github.com/digitronas/akeneo-coding-standard/pull/5)).
+Only pull requests can use references to close issues.
+Commit messages may contain references, but they must never close issues.
+Also, *closing* references should be in the pull request description, not the title.